douglasgreen/outlines/computing/programming_languages/javascript.md

 ### Client-Side vs Server-Side Validation

-Finally, it\'s important to understand the differences and importance of both client-side and server-side validation:
+Finally, it's important to understand the differences and importance of both client-side and server-side validation:

 -   Client-Side Validation:
-    -   Performed in the user\'s browser.
+    -   Performed in the user's browser.
     -   Offers immediate feedback to the user.
     -   Helps reduce server load.
     -   Cannot be fully relied upon for security (can be bypassed).